 In the summer of 2017 LABBB partnered with Mr. and Mrs. Masood to create a unique opportunity for students with special needs.
-The Masood's son, Omar,

-2018 and they wanted to create a store in Lexington Center that supported Omar's interests.
+The Masood's son, Omar, was graduating from in June 2018 and they wanted to create a store in Lexington Center that supported Omar's interests.
 Omar's has always had an interest in superhero's and comic books.
 The Masood's also wanted this store to be co-managed by the LABBB Transition Department and have LABBB students work in the store every week.
 In early Spring of 2018 'Omar's World of Comics and Hobbies opened its doors!
 The town of Lexington was very accommodating and welcomed this store to the community.

-LABBB Post-22 Adult Program
+Greater Opportunities (GO) LABBB Post-22 Adult Program